Experienced Attorney Helping Parents with Injury Suits for Minor Children throughout Kentucky

 When a child suffers an accident that causes serious injuries, parents may wonder what options they have to get the compensation needed to care for their child.
 Regardless of how the injury occurred, a legal minor cannot file a lawsuit.
 Instead, the law requires that the parent or legal guardian take steps to protect the child.

-A parent, with the help of a Kentucky personal injury attorney, can file a lawsuit on behalf of the child or the minor so that he or she may receive compensation for the injuries.
+A parent, with the help of a personal injury attorney in Kentucky, can file a lawsuit on behalf of the child or the minor so that he or she may receive compensation for the injuries.

 While you receive compensation for your child, it does not necessarily mean that you have access to that compensation.